oc-2021-2022/caoc-react-lib/README.md

 ## Usage
 ### **Modal**

-A modal box that will use `ReactDOM.createPortal` to display it.
+A modal is a component where you can add text or html inside.
+It uses the [ReactDom.createPortal](https://reactjs.org/docs/portals.html) to display the one above the other components

+> Modal create automaticaly portal to display him.

 ```tsx
 import  { Modal } from 'caoc-react-lib'